juddfranklin1/my-website/readme.md

 #Welcome to my personal website.

-I just made this repo public, so there's not a ton here, but enjoy it for what it's worth.
+__The master branch of this repo is my legacy website.__
+It contains more than a few "experimental" features.
+I have left it here to reflect my desire to experiment, try things, and explore technologies.

+The active branch of this repository is *dev-gatsby*.
+This branch, as it's name suggests, is a Gatsby-driven static site.
+The content management of that site is handled by Contentful.

-Eventually, this will house my blog, code samples, etc.
+Eventually, the site will house my blog, some more concrete code samples, etc.